We are the River Thame Conservation Trust

 Project Officer: Natalie Breden

 Natalie joined the Trust as Project Officer in February 2017, taking over from Emily Godfrey.
 Natalie previously worked as Education Officer for The Conservation Volunteers in Kent.
-She really enjoyed sharing her passion for nature with the local community but is excited to get stuck back into nature conservation with the trust.
+She really enjoyed sharing her passion for nature with the local community and is excited to do this again but in the Thame Catchment, but is excited to get stuck back into nature conservation with the trust.

 Working for a short time as an ecologist Natalie has a broad range of surveying skills as well as habitat and volunteer management skills from numerous voluntary roles with organisations such as the RSPB and Sussex Wildlife Trust.
 You can contact Natalie on Natalie@riverthame.org